goswinr/Fesh.Rhino/README.md

 ```

 ## Running
-Run your script by presssing `F5` key.\
+Run your script by presssing `F5` key.<br>
-Like in Visual Studio you can also just evaluate the selected text by pressing `Alt` + `Enter` keys.\
+Like in Visual Studio you can also just evaluate the selected text by pressing `Alt` + `Enter` keys.<br>
 See the `FSI` menu for more options.

 ## Blocking the UI thread ?
-You can choose to run the scripts in Synchronous on the UI thread or Asynchronous on a background thread.\
+You can choose to run the scripts in Synchronous on the UI thread or Asynchronous on a background thread.<br>
 Synchronous mode is the default.
-Your UI will be blocked while the script is running.\
+Your UI will be blocked while the script is running.<br>
 But the interaction with Rhino is safer.

 ![async mode](https://raw.githubusercontent.com/goswinr/Fesh.Rhino/main/Media/async.png)

 While the main Rhino Document is officially not thread safe,
-modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.\
+modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.<br>
 The main reason to use this editor in Async mode is to keep the Rhino UI and the Fesh UI responsive while doing long running operations.

-The [Rhino.Scripting](https://github.com/goswinr/Rhino.Scripting) library can be used from any thread.\
+The [Rhino.Scripting](https://github.com/goswinr/Rhino.Scripting) library can be used from any thread.<br>
 If running async it will automatically marshal all calls that affect the UI to the main Rhino UI thread and wait for switching back till completion on UI thread.

 ## Changelog